Jobhdez/linear-social/README.md

 - an activity stream application, i.e., news feed;

-- an Asynchronous email notification system whereby a user recieves an email aynchronously when the user receives a friend request; and
+- an Asynchronous email notification system whereby a user recieves an email aynchronously when the user receives a friend request;

-- a basic linear algebra interpeter whereby a user can make lineara algebra computations over the network.
+- a basic linear algebra interpeter whereby a user can make lineara algebra computations over the network;

+- a way for users to create book studies; and

+- a way for users to chat within a book study group.

 ## Running the program